Saradippity26/Beginning-Python/README.md

 ## Day 1 Summary
 - Overall very quick review of some basics of Python
-- Basics of numberic objects
+- Basics of numeric objects
 - Basics of conditionals
 - Basics of Iterations
 - Basics of Functions (**def**)
 - The concept of modularity

+## Day 2 Summary
+- Opening youtube videos (webbrowser module)
+- Learn about time module
+- About definitions :
+    - Required parameters
+    - Optional parameters
+- Tuples and unpacking Tuples
+- More about strings